Wovi10/TrafficIntersection_Calculator/src/TechnicalRules.md

 - Always in s.
 - Always Double.
 ### Basics
-- Abbreviation is 't', always as prefix.
+- Abbreviation is 't', only as prefix.
 - t = d / t
 ### Output
 - Always in s.